What Is Rheumatoid Arthritis?

 - Immune suppression drugs, such as methotrexate, Imuran, and Cytoxan

-- Biologic treatments, such as Enbrel, Humira, Remicade, Orencia, Rituxan, and Xeljanz
+- Biologic treatments, such as Enbrel, Humira, Remicade, Orencia, and Rituxan

-- Other drugs, such as Azulfidine and Arava
+- Other drugs, such as Azulfidine, Arava, and Xeljanz

 Why Are Rest and Exercise Important for Rheumatoid Arthritis?

 A balance of rest and exercise is important in treating rheumatoid arthritis.
-During flare-ups (worsening of joint inflammation), it is best to rest the joints that are inflamed.
-This may be accomplished by the temporary use of a cane or joint splints.
+During flare-ups, when joint inflammation gets worse, it is best to rest the joints.
+Using a cane or joint splints can help during flare-ups.

-When joint inflammation is decreased, guided exercise programs are necessary to maintain flexibility of the joints and to strengthen the muscles that surround the joints.
-Range-of-motion exercises should be done regularly to maintain joint mobility.
+When joint inflammation gets better, exercise is necessary to keep joints flexible and to strengthen the muscles that surround the joints. doing range-of-motion exercises will help keep joints healthy.

 When Is Surgery Necessary for Rheumatoid Arthritis?

-When joint damage from the rheumatoid arthritis has become severe or pain is not controlled with drugs, surgery may be an option to help restore function to a damaged joint.
+When joint damage from the rheumatoid arthritis has become severe or pain is not controlled with drugs, surgery may help.